VelocipedeRider/Mafic-DevOps/README.md

 terraform plan
 ```

-# Consider variables to input into module refactor module to accept variable inputs
+# The module variables that need to be considered will depend on needs of the project.
+# I included a few simple variables and use locals to aid with the module theme to demonstrate the process in the metrics.tf file.
+# I think this is enough to demonstrate the point of this exercise.